mohamedhossam822/Percolation/README.md

 </p>

 ### The problem
 In a famous scientific problem, researchers are interested in the following question: if sites are independently set to be open with probability p (and therefore blocked with probability 1 − p), what is the probability that the system percolates?
 When p equals 0, the system does not percolate; when p equals 1, the system percolates.
-The plots below show the site vacancy probability p versus the percolation probability for 20-by-20 random grid (up) and 100-by-100 random grid (down).
+The plots below show the site vacancy probability p versus the percolation probability for 20-by-20 random grid (left) and 100-by-100 random grid (right).

 <p float="center">